 How AI Can Improve K-12 Education in the United States

-Gillian Diebold is a Digital Media Specialist and Policy Analyst at the Center for Data Innovation, focusing on data policy and digital inequalities.
+Gillian Diebold is a Policy Analyst at the Center for Data Innovation, focusing on data policy and digital inequalities.
 She holds a B.A. from the University of Pennsylvania, where she studied Communication and Political Science.

 Chelsea is a Google Policy Fellow with the Center for Data Innovation.
 Chelsea previously has led digital transformation in legal and public sectors.
 Her work in innovation has been recognized by the IBM/Institute of Public Administration of Canada's Award for Innovative Management as a finalist and the Prix Excelsior Award in Innovation and Transformation.
 She researched artificial intelligence and blockchain technology during her Master's studies in Technology, Innovation, and Education at Harvard University.
 She presented her blockchain research at the UN ITU Young ICT Leaders' Forum where she was selected as a top finalist in the UN Global Smart Cities Challenge.
 She received her Master of Science from the University of Oxford and Honours Bachelor of Arts from the University of Toronto.